Nanored4498/Texture-Synthesis/README.md

 Then to execute the algorithm you have to type:
 ```
-./main [filename] [-c]
+./main [filename] [-c] [-t]
 ```
 The first parameter is the name of the image given in input.
 The argument `-c` is optional and if it is given then some images called coherence maps are computed.
 It may take a while.
+The argument `-t` is optional and if it is given then the image in input is torified.

 Here are two examples of images created by the algorithm :